On the (In)Security of Loading Machine Learning Models: Conclusions

 \section{Conclusions}

 In this work, we evaluated the security posture of \acl{ML} model sharing across frameworks and hubs.
 We found that protection is inconsistent: many mechanisms provide no safeguards, while others shift responsibility to users or impose strong restrictions on flexibility.
-Even those promoted as ``secure'' fail to reliably prevent exploitation.
-By uncovering 0-day vulnerabilities and analyzing user perceptions of these mechanisms, we exposed a critical gap between the security narrative and the guarantees actually provided.
+Even those promoted as \textit{secure} fail to reliably prevent exploitation.
+By uncovering 0-day vulnerabilities and analyzing user perceptions of these mechanisms, we exposed a critical gap between the security narrative and reality.
 Our takeaways show that there is no straightforward silver bullet.
-Data-based formats and model scanners fall short of guaranteeing actual security, and framework or hub naming choices compromise awareness.
+Data-based formats and model scanners integrated into model hubs fall short of ensuring actual security, and framework or hub naming choices further compromise user awareness.
 Security inevitably involves trade-offs: reducing risk often limits usability, while support for legacy formats silently reintroduces old vulnerabilities.
 Automatic scanning can help, but its coverage is uneven, and results are sometimes misleading.
 Above all, shared models must be treated as code, and loading untrusted artifacts carries the same risks as executing untrusted software.